How to Fix a Squeaky Door in 5 Minutes

 Common Mistakes to Avoid

 Using WD-40.
-It works for one week.
-Then it doesn’t.
+It works for one week, then it doesn’t.
 Use real lubricant the first time.

 Over-lubricating.
 A thin film is enough.
 Globs of grease attract dust and drip onto the floor.